rachelyuh/calculator-project-specs/README.md

 You will be building and presenting a calculator application in python that runs in the command line.

 The requirements for this project are:
-- Your calculator should be able to perform at least 4 different operations.
+- Your calculator should be able to perform at least 2 distinct operations.
 At least 1 of them should be finance related.
 - Your calculator should adhere to at least the Mild level interface specifications

 ## Interface Specifications